Click image for more! |

 the dinner table.
 You cannot be lousy with how you "pronounce" the

-Word of God in your life and expect your words to be served in God's feast.
+Word of God in your life (or how well you live it out) and expect your words to be served in God's feast.
 So,

 better practice saying "tofu" and "pork" from now on.
 The